gilnam74/vex-sneppet/Home.md

 ## What is EVE?
-EVE is an out of the box Houdini production pipeline.
-Download this repo as a zip file, extract, build a new project with a [Create Project](tools#create-project) tool and you are ready to manage and deliver the CGI magic!
+"Eve" is an **out of the box VFX pipeline** for Houdini application.
+It is a full CG oriented pipeline which can handle small tasks with just a few shots as well as huge projects like animation feature or TV series.
+Eve does not provide any particular solutions for any of CG techniques like modeling, rigging, rendering etc, it just structures all project data and provides tools for data managing and exchange.
+In other words, Eve is an abstract data management system for your Houdini projects.

+No matter how you would create your assets and renders, `Eve` will provide tools to save the scene, share results for the next pipeline steps, version and publish files.

 ## Learn more about Eve
 Interested to try Eve?
 Go to the [Eve Tutorials](pipeline-tutorials) section, install and create your first project!

 ## What else can I learn here?
 Currently, [VEX for artists](vex-for-artists) and [Python for artists](python-for-artists) sections are **the best place to start**.
-Don't miss [Programming basics](programming-basics) if you don't have a programming experience!
+Don't miss [Programming basics](programming-basics) if you don't have programming experience!

 [Programming basics](programming-basics) — Programming concepts for artists
 [Python for artists](python-for-artists) | [Python snippets](python-snippets) — Python in Houdini usage